buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 The temptation when you’re starting out is to dive in at the deep end and try to build something all-encompassing and complicated.
 This isn’t an approach I’d recommend. **Taking on too big a challenge can quickly lead to frustration because you’ve undertaken a task that’s far too challenging and complex.**

 A far better approach – one that LEGO also uses – is to **start with something simple and progressively add complexity as your skills develop**.
-Practice makes perfect and as Mr Miyagi – from the film [The Karate Kid](https://www.youtube.com/watch?v=fULNUr0rvEc) – says: “Wax on.
+Practice makes perfect and as Mr Miyagi – from the film [The Karate Kid](https://www.youtube.com/watch?v=fULNUr0rvEc) – emphasises: “Wax on.
 Wax off.”
-If you haven’t seen The Karate Kid: firstly, you should (the original, not the remake); secondly, Mr Miyagi’s sage advice is simple: practice, practice, practice.
+If you haven’t seen The Karate Kid: firstly, you should (the original, not the remake); secondly, Mr Miyagi’s sage advice is simple, but effective: practice, practice, practice.

 In short: **Master the fundamentals and the rest falls into place.**